Murder of James Bailey Cash Jr.: Kidnapping

-On the night of May 28, 1938, five-year-old James Bailey Cash Jr., nicknamed "Skeegie", was kidnapped in the middle of the night by Franklin Pierce McCall.
-McCall was a local laborer and a former tenant of the Cash family.
-After putting James Jr. to bed, sometime after 9:30 pm, his mother, Vera Cash locked up the house and left to meet her husband at the family-owned general store.
+On the night of May 28, 1938, Cash was kidnapped in the middle of the night by McCall, a local laborer and a former tenant of the Cash family.
+After putting Cash to bed, sometime after 9:30 pm, his mother, Vera Cash locked up the house and left to meet her husband at the family-owned general store.
 Sometime later, McCall entered the house and used a handkerchief to quiet the boy before taking him from the home, smothering him to death in the process.
 McCall hid the boy's body about a half-mile away from his home.
 By 10:10 PM, both parents returned home to find the boy missing and began to search the surrounding area.
 The search effort was later joined by neighbors and local Boy Scouts.

 Soon after the murder, by 11:00 pm the same night, McCall began to intimidate John Emanuel and Geraldine Barnes, a local African American farming couple.
 At first, McCall attempted to get Emanuel to speak with him and to deliver a letter to Bailey Cash, Cash Jr's father.
 Emanuel, however, refused and McCall threatened to shoot Emanuel before leaving.
-The couple then left their home, to hide out at a friends home for safety.
-Meanwhile, Beatrice Cash, a relative of John Baily Cash who lived in the same town, found a letter wrapped around the door knob on her front door, which instructed the reader to go to a specific house in Princeton's African American neighborhood where they would find further instructions.
+The couple then left their home, to hide out at a friend's home for safety.
+Meanwhile, Beatrice Cash, a relative of Bailey Cash who lived in the same town, found a letter wrapped around the door knob on her front door, which instructed the reader to go to a specific house in Princeton's African American neighborhood where they would find further instructions.

 The note was addressed to J.B.
 Cash.
 Beatrice woke up her husband and drove over to the Cash residence to help with the search.
 The house mentioned in the letter was the house belonging to Emanuel.
 By midnight the search was beginning to end, by now many of them were angry over the disappearance and by 1:00 AM, Bailey Cash and the rest of the family went over to Emanuel's house, surrounding it while Bailey and Asbury began to look for the note.
 They soon found the note underneath the door of the house.
 This note was the first of a series of ransom letters that the Cash family would receive.

 Ransom letter

 The first note was composed of multiple sheets of paper with a series of demands written throughout:

-The Cash family was to provide 10,000 dollars in various types of bills with serial numbers not in an order and deliver carry the money in a shoe box to Homestead, where they would drive along the road until they saw a flash two times, at which point they would leave the money on the roadside and continue the route.
-If Bailey complied, and kept the ransom secret, the note promised that John Baily Jr. would be safely returned.
+The Cash family was to provide 10,000 dollars in various types of bills with mixed serial numbers and deliver the money in a shoe box to Homestead, where they would drive along the road until they saw a flash two times, at which point they would leave the money on the roadside and continue the route.
+If Bailey complied, and kept the ransom secret, the note promised that Bailey Jr. would be safely returned.